snowplow/documentation/docs/pipeline-components-and-applications/enrichment-components/enrich-kinesis/index.md

 - Iglu Resolver [configuration JSON](/docs/pipeline-components-and-applications/iglu/iglu-resolver/index.md)
 - [configuration HOCON](/docs/pipeline-components-and-applications/enrichment-components/configuration-reference/index.md)

-It is possible to use environment variables in all of the above.
+It is possible to use environment variables in all of the above (for Iglu and enrichments starting from `3.7.0` only).

 Depending on where the app runs, `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` might not be required.